jeremyckahn/rekapi/ext/canvas/README.md

 ````

 Return the 2d context of the `<canvas>`.
 This is needed for any and all cavnas
-drawing operations - it is also provided to an `Actor`'s `draw` method.
+rendering operations - it is also provided to an `Actor`'s `render` method.
 See
 the [MDN](https://developer.mozilla.org/en/Drawing_Graphics_with_Canvas) for
 more info on the `<canvas>` context.